dynamiqs/dynamiqs/docs/documentation/basics/time-dependent-operators.md

      [0.
 0.]]
     ```

 !!!
-Warning "The function `f` must return a `QArray` (not a qarray-like object!)"
+Warning "The function `f` must return a `QArray` (not a qarray-like!)"
     An error is raised if the function `f` does not return a `QArray`.
-This error concerns any other qarray-like objects.
+This error concerns any other qarray-likes.
 This is enforced to avoid costly conversions at every time step of the numerical integration.

 ???
 Note "Batching arbitrary time-dependent operators"
     The batching of the returned time-qarray is specified by the qarray returned by `f`.
 For example, to define an arbitrary time-dependent operator batched over a parameter $\theta$: